-Geisha Kyoto Events Calendar Throughout the year, there ae several events, that happen every year and have a significant meaning.
+Geisha Kyoto Events Calendar Throughout the year, there are several events, that happen every year and have a significant meaning.
 Some of these events may be delayed or cancelled because of the pandemic prevention measures.

 New Year’s Greetings (Shin Aisatsu 新挨拶)

 Formal visits paid during New Year’s celebration in each hanamachi.